 Bowel Cancer Misdiagnosis

-If you’ve suffered because of errors in your bowel cancer diagnosis, you may be feeling overwhelmed, frustrated, and unsure of what to do next.
-At The Medical Law Partnership, we understand how devastating a delayed or incorrect diagnosis can be, and we’re here to help you secure the compensation you deserve.
+If you’ve suffered because of a bowel cancer misdiagnosis, you may be feeling overwhelmed, frustrated, and unsure of what to do next.
+At The Medical Law Partnership, we understand how devastating a delayed or incorrect cancer diagnosis can be, and we’re here to help you secure the compensation you deserve.
 Below, we explain how common these errors are, what mistakes can lead to a claim, and how we can support you through the legal process.

-Bowel cancer is one of the more common cancers in the UK, and while many cases are diagnosed promptly, mistakes do happen.
-Unfortunately, errors in diagnosis occur more frequently than they should.
-Studies suggest that delays or misdiagnoses affect a significant number of patients each year, often because symptoms are mistaken for less serious conditions like irritable bowel syndrome (IBS) or haemorrhoids.
+Bowel cancer is a common cancer in the UK, but diagnosis errors happen more often than they should.
+Delays or misdiagnoses affect many patients each year, often because symptoms are mistaken for conditions like IBS or haemorrhoids.

 There are several ways in which mistakes can occur during the diagnosis and treatment of bowel cancer.
 Some of the more common errors we see in negligence claims include: